-The actuarial assumptions for funding valuation purposes described below were developed from an actuarial experience investigation of TCDRS over the years 2013-2016.
+Except as indicated below, the actuarial assumptions for funding valuation purposes described below were developed from an actuarial experience investigation of TCDRS over the years 2013-2016.
 They were recommended by Milliman, Inc., adopted by the TCDRS Board of Trustees in 2017 and first used in the Dec.
 31, 2017 actuarial valuation.
-For new plans joining TCDRS, employer-specific assumptions for termination rates and payroll increases are assigned based on the size of the employer and other relevant factors.
+For new plans joining TCDRS, employerspecific assumptions for termination rates and payroll increases are assigned based on the size of the employer and other relevant factors.